i-evi/p2gan/readme.md

 Training with the command above, the patch size will be set to 15 * 15.

 **Custom Generator Structure**
 This customization won't be supported under a command line option, it's experimental.
-Since larger patch size will introducing more complex texture, and the generator is aiming at a light-weight network, there is only one residual block by the default configuration.
+Since the larger patch size will introduce more complex texture, and the generator is aiming at a lightweight network, there is only one residual block by the default configuration.
 Edit `model.py`, in the `g_residual_cfg`, set `l_num` to the number of residual blocks you want, for example `3` for 3 residual blocks.

 ## Testing